Can you get pregnant while breastfeeding? Everything you need to know

 You can, in fact, get pregnant while breastfeeding.
 However, it is less likely to happen while you are exclusively breastfeeding and during the first six months after giving birth.

+This is because breastfeeding can suppress ovulation, particularly when done frequently and exclusively.
+For pregnancy to occur, your menstrual cycle needs to return, and it must be an ovulatory cycle—meaning you are releasing an egg during your cycle.
 Understanding the reasons behind this and ways to get around it might help you get pregnant again, if you wish to do so, or take precautions.

 Understanding the relationship between breastfeeding and fertility is a great way to plan for future pregnancies and manage your reproductive health.
 Let’s discover the signs of returning fertility and examine your chances of getting pregnant while breastfeeding.